wecodemore/wpstarter/docs/03-WordPress-Integration.md

 }
 ```

+Please note that if you don't install WordPress as a Composer dependency, and that's also the case when using

 The benefit in the example above is that we get a release without default `/wp-content` folder, and so without default themes and plugins, that we don't require in our installation and that might slowdown deploy for no reason.
 The problem, however, is that we need to update the `repositories` setting every time we want to update WordPress.

 Yet more ways to install WordPress could include using a [custom package](https://getcomposer.org/doc/articles/handling-private-packages-with-satis.md), or make use of the [wp-downloader](https://github.com/wecodemore/wp-downloader) Composer plugin.

+Please note: if WordPress is **not** installed as Composer package (and that the case for  [wp-downloader](https://github.com/wecodemore/wp-downloader)) then the WP Starter setting `{ "require-wp": false }` must be set or WP starter will look for WordPress among packages and will fail not finding it.

 ### Dealing with default content